aarron-lee/legion-go-tricks/README.md

 ## What has issues

-- potential bios bug - custom fan curves stop working for unknown reasons
-  - issue on both linux and windows
-  - as temporary workaroud, you can reset fan curves via using `Legion_L + Y` combo to reset the fan curves
-  - alternatively, completely disable custom fan curves in LegionGoRemapper and reboot
 - **v29 bios - IMPORTANT BIOS BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously,the LGO bios has a bug
-  - this bug is fully resolved on bios v29.1
+  - this bug is fully resolved on bios v29.1 and newer
 - Adaptive Brightness sensor - hardware is detectedby the OS, but not used for auto-brightness yet
   - there's dev work in progress for auto-brightness
     - if you wish to test it out, see [here](https://github.com/corando98/LLG_Dev_scripts?tab=readme-ov-file#ltchipotles-adaptive-brightness-algorithm)
+- microphone does not work

 ### Known bugs